roknus/conan-vscode/README.md

 The extension expects these files in your workspace:
 - `conanfile.txt` or `conanfile.py` - Your Conan dependencies
-- `requirements.txt` - Python dependencies (auto-created)

-**Note**: The `conan_server.py` FastAPI server script is included with the extension and does not need to be in your workspace.
+**Note**: The `conan_server.py` FastAPI server script is included with the extension and automatically manages its Python dependencies.

 ## 🔧 Configuration